Do you have a question about the coronavirus? Ask us below.

 “If you do contract COVID-19, make sure you speak with your doctor or other state health care worker.
 We recommend staying well hydrated, treating fevers, eating healthily and monitoring symptoms,” said Wagner.

-There are a few randomized trials that show that supplements like vitamin C and zinc lessen the severity of the common cold, but the FDA has not approved the safety and effectiveness of dietary supplements.
+There are a few randomized trials that show that supplements like vitamin C and zinc lessen the severity of the common cold, but the U.S. Food and Drug Administration has not approved the safety and effectiveness of dietary supplements.
 There is currently no published research that supports the claim that either zinc or vitamin C can help treat or prevent COVID-19.

 The FDA and the Federal Trade Commission (FTC) have also sent warnings to companies for selling fraudulent cures and treatments for coronavirus, including colloidal silver supplements, essential oils and elderberry teas.